 Integrated Nuclear Security and Safeguards Laboratory (INSSL) is a multidisciplinary laboratory structured to bring together the expertise in the Nuclear Science and Engineering programs and Center for Terrorism Security Studies to form strategic partnerships in the nuclear security and safeguards area.
 The INSSL laboratory personnel in partnership with industry and national laboratories work on research projects in radiation detection, material accountancy, and State evaluation processes.
 INSSL is also engaged in the development of MS and the Graduate Certificate program in Nuclear Security and Safeguards and specialized training programs in this area for working professionals.

 McMASTER UNIVERSITY

-Engineering Physics 1280 Main St West Hamilton, Ontario L8S4K1 905-525-9140 marlowm@mcmaster.ca Website: engphys.mcmaster.ca/
+Engineering Physics 1280 Main St West Hamilton, Ontario L8S4K1 905-525-9140 nagasas@mcmaster.ca

-Administrative Contact: Marilyn Marlow
+Administrative Contact: Shinya Nagasaki